 🪶 Ledgers and Intelligence: Thoughts On The Nature Of Education For 2023 And Beyond

 AI and crypto find themselves to be of frequent use in the vernacular of the 2020's.
-After reading this first sentence some may click out, and that's okay.
-People still write them off as buzzwords, as is the case with most new things.
+People write them off as buzzwords, as is the case with most new things.
 I want to think through their potential impacts to education, so I'm writing about it.

-For crypto, I'm more interested in the aspect of a distributed ledger.
+For crypto, my interest is in the aspect of a distributed ledger.
 For AI, I'm more interested in the effects that cheap and accessible intelligence will have on the development of our own.
 Two technologies that have already influenced capital markets, talent markets, and will continue to do so moving forward.
 Two

 The following questions served as a form of guidance for thought surrounding the subjects.